 These substances are used as a bandage to help quickly numb emotional issues.
 However, over time, they can lead to more serious concerns including addiction.

-Sometimes it can be used as a distraction but can even be a compulsion for people who feel highly anxious.
+Sometimes it’s simply used as a distraction.
+However, it can even be a compulsion for people who feel highly anxious.
 These behaviors can lead to more stress long-term by causing financial issues.

-While having hobbies is positive, obsessing over them can be detrimental to relationships.
+While engaging in hobbies can be relaxing, obsessing over them can be detrimental to relationships.
 It can be used as a distraction from other important responsibilities and create barriers in relationships.

 It can come in the form of a “germophobe” or even reach the level of a hypochondriac.
 This person will worry and obsess over perceived symptoms whether they are really present or purely psychological.
 They also might be overly concerned with staying away from germs.

 It can come from fear of germs or getting sick.
-It can also be a way of controlling your environment.
-Trying to control your environment due to fear or the need to feel in control will cause more anxiety since achieving complete control of your environment is impossible.
+It can also be a way of controlling one’s environment.
+Trying to control one’s environment due to fear or the need to feel in control will cause more anxiety since achieving complete control is impossible.

-This can come in the form of biting your nails, picking at your skin, or cracking your knuckles.
+This can come in different forms, including nail-biting, skin-picking, or cracking knuckles.
 It can be a sign of discomfort and anxiety that can cause physical damage even if it is only minor.

-It can look like constantly needing to speak to your partner due to excessive worry, or it can look like shutting them out and putting up walls.
+It can look like constantly needing to speak with one’s partner due to excessive worry, or it can look like shutting them out and putting up walls.
 Either can cause a strain on the relationship.